SaudiR/Computer-Science-Trivia-/README.md

 # MVP
 - Build with HTML, CSS and JavaScript
 - Style using Flexbox or Grid
-- Use Axios to make a request to an external data source and insert some of the retrieved data on to the DOM.
+- Use Axios to make a request to get back trivia questions to render on the dom.
 - Implement responsive design using at least one media query/breakpoint (i.e. desktop, tablet, mobile, etc).
 - Deployed site to a hosting service like Netlify.